loco/swizzle/README.md

 Although Guzzle's service descriptions are [heavily inspiried](http://docs.guzzlephp.org/en/latest/webservice-client/guzzle-service-descriptions.html) by the Swagger spec, they are different enough that we need something to bridge the divide.

-Swizzle crawls JSON Swagger docs ([such as ours](https://localise.biz/api/swagger)) and transforms it into a Guzzle service description for output into your client code.
+Swizzle crawls JSON Swagger docs ([such as ours](https://localise.biz/api/swagger)) and transforms them into a compatible schema for use with [guzzle/guzzle-services](https://github.com/guzzle/guzzle-services).

+> **Important!** This library is for use with v1.2 of the Swagger specification which is obsolete.

 ## Installation